annelisesaive/DeepFooding-CDL/README.md

 ### Step 4: Making sense of poses estimation

-The last but not least step is to make sense of the tracking data you have estimated so far.
+The last but not least step is to **make sense of the tracking data** you have estimated so far.
 For example, you can start by trying to identify when a person takes a bite or a sip during their meal based on the positions of their mouth, glass and cutlery and calculating their distances over time.
 You can then establish distance thresholds (e.g., a distance < 1cm) that will allow you to automatically code the beginning and end of each bite or sip taken during a meal.

-There is a rich set of tools out there to help you create your own custom analysis, or use [others](https://github.com/DeepLabCut/DLCutils) (and edit them to your needs).
+A [rich set of tools](https://github.com/DeepLabCut/DLCutils) already exists and can help you create your own custom analysis.
 Check out more [here](https://github.com/DeepLabCut/DeepLabCut-Workshop-Materials/blob/master/DLCcourse.md#module-5-got-poses-now-what-)

 ### Github and Git ressources